-To compensate for a possible shift of position, a "shifted merge" option is available, where the 2D arrays are offset along the vertical direction to minimise the differences between images.
+To compensate for a possible shift of position, "shifted merge" and "expensive merge" options are available, where the 2D arrays are offset along the vertical direction to minimise the differences between images.

-In the ideal case, both merging methods will produce the same results, and "direct merging" can be used.
+In the ideal case, all merging methods will produce the same results, and "direct merging" can be used.